SrijanBadhya/Debsoc/Running the PES Debsoc.md

 <br>
 <br>

-> If you reached all the way here, I admire your effort and commitment to the
-> Debsoc, to read my ginormous Yap.
+> If you reached all the way here, I admire your effort and commitment to the Debsoc.
+The determination and attention span to read my ginormous Yap.
 Thank you for giving me a voice.

 ## Motion list